Who We Are & What We Do

 Our mission is to help facilitate a change in knowledge, understanding and behaviour and to improve pain management and quality of life.
 To support those who suffer as well as those who care for someone with an invisible illness.
 To spread awareness and break down the stigma attached to an invisible illness.

-We are a registered Centrelink approved organisation for those who have to volunteer for a certain amount of hours to be able to receive their benefits.
+We are a Centrelink approved organisation for those who have to participate in Mutual Obligation.
 We also work with a number of disability groups, giving those with other conditions such as Autism a chance of volunteering and learning new skills as well as Legal Aid giving those who have substantial fines a way of paying them off.